bamaas/HomeLab-2.0/.config/README.md

 This directory contains client configuration files for the homelab environment, specifically the `talosconfig` and `kubeconfig` files.

-These configuration files are automatically retrieved during environment setup using:
+Normally these configuration files are automatically retrieved during environment setup using:

 ```bash
 mise run up <env>